 More detailed spatio-temporal variability of flow in the body, clearer images of capillary network of tens of microns, clearer images of structural changes inside living cells, and instantaneous images of the three-dimensional structure of blood vessels.

-Mr. Naoya Kanno, a second year doctoral student at our laboratory, received the Encouragement Award at the 62nd Annual Meeting of the Japanese Society pf Ultrasonography, Tohoku Region.
+Mr. Naoya Kanno, a second year doctoral student at our laboratory, received the Encouragement Award at the 62nd Tohoku Region Meeting of the Japanese Society pf Ultrasonography.

 International Conference on Biomedical Engineering (ICoBE 2021) Anam Bhatti, a second year master's student in our laboratory, received the Best Presenter Award.